Your holiday destination with culture and tradition in the south of Spain

 Our hotel is located very near to the fairground, but it is also close to the Municipal Auditorium and the Trade Fair and Congress Centre.
 So if you are going to attend a concert or event, Hotel Romerito is the perfect place for you to stay.

-Walking from our hotel, you will also be able to reach the Palacio de Ferias y Congresos de Málaga (Trade Fair and Congress Centre of Malaga).
+Walking from the hotel you will also be able to reach the Palacio de Ferias y Congresos de Málaga (Trade Fair and Congress Centre of Malaga).
 These places usually hold all types of professional events each year, so if you need to visit them, choosing us is a good option.
 A famous example are the celebrations that take place in August at the fairground.

 Malaga is situated within the nine regions which make up the Costa del Sol in the South of Spain.
 The Costa del Sol was the pioneer of Spanish tourism and, since then, Malaga has become one of the most popular places in Spain to enjoy a pleasant holiday.